Sudan opposition call for more protests ‘to shake the tyrant’s throne’

 The statement lauded the strong attitude of doctors for refusing to obey the regime’s security crackdown and declaring a strike in protest against the brutal practices of the regime.

-The Sudanese Professionals Association was established by groups of medics and lawyers in mid-December 2018, to jointly protest the deteriorating situation in the country.
+The Sudanese Professionals Association was established by groups of medics, lawyers, and members of other profressionals groups years ago to jointly protest the deteriorating situation in the country.

 Back to overview